dani-brennan/project-2/README.md

 <li>Music/Sound effects</li>
 </ul>
 <h2>Deployment</h2>
-<p>I developed this project using GitPod which I then commited and pushed to GitHub.</p>
+<p>I developed this project using GitPod which I then committed and pushed to GitHub.</p>

 <p>Follow the steps below to deploy the website to GitHub Pages from its GitHub repository.</p>
 <ul>